 This greater likelihood of experts being closer to the truth when the facts are disputed explains why the pledge encourages pledge-takers to defer to experts.
 However, this is not an absolute principle by any means.
 First, research shows that experts do best in evaluating reality in environments that are relatively stable over time and thus predictable, and also when the experts have a chance to learn about the predictable aspects of this environment.
 Thus, an expert on North Korea may be less able to make an accurate evaluation in the context of a regime change, since her previous good read on the leadership is now less salient with a new leadership.
 Likewise, an expert on taxation might have less capacity to predict the impact of taxation on newly-emerging fields like cryptocurrency.
 Second, other research shows that ideological biases can have a strongly negative impact on the ability of experts to make accurate evaluations.
 Third, financial and other material motivations can sway experts to conduct an analysis favorable to their financial sponsor.
 Other factors may also cloud expert judgment.

 Thus, while we recommend that pledge-takers by default defer to expert judgment as more likely to be accurate, we do not demand it, except in two limited cases.
 One is in expert evaluations by credible fact-checking organizations, as described in this post, and another is in the scientific consensus.
 Credible fact-checking organizations hire experts whose expertise is in unearthing the facts and comparing the facts to statements made by public figures, to evaluate the accuracy of the statement.
 Their financial motivations and field of expertise align well to ensure they focus on figuring out the truth of reality, and their reputation is maintained if they do a good job.
-Since we consider “credible” only organizations that Facebook uses for its fake news fact-checking program, and since Facebook would stop using these organizations if they stopped performing at a high level, we are comfortable with asking pledge-takers to abide by the evaluations of these fact-checkers.
+Since we consider “credible” only fact-checking organizations that have been vetted by the Poynter Institute International Fact-Checking Network, we are comfortable with asking pledge-takers to abide by the evaluations of these fact-checkers.

 Similarly, while individual scientists may make mistakes, it is incredibly rare for the scientific consensus as a whole to be wrong.
 Scientists get rewarded in money and reputation for finding fault with statements about reality made by other scientists.
 Thus, for the large majority of them to agree on something – for there to be a scientific consensus – is a pretty clear indicator from a probabilistic perspective that whatever they agree on reflects reality accurately.